otasoft/otasoft-proxy/README.md

 </p>

 ## About The Project
 Otasoft Proxy is a proxy and firewall service for API Gateway in Online Travel Agency Ecosystem.
-It rejects unwanted requests and transfer good one to the API Gateway.
+It rejects unwanted requests and transfer correct ones to the API Gateway.
 It guarantees network layer security between client applications and the API Gateway

 * Nginx
-* HaProxy
+* Haproxy
 * iptables (firewalld)
 * Docker

 Otasoft projects are and always will be open source (MIT Licence).
 Anyone can use and support the project.
 The project is currently in the development phase.

 ## Table of Contents